Myths About VA Disability!

 Everything is fine—until it isn’t.
 Injuries and illnesses can get worse as we age.
 This is likely to be the healthiest period of your life.
 File a disability claim if you have an illness or injury that occurred while in the military.
 Even if the condition is minor, establishing a service-connection is the first step in having your disability claim approved.
 The sooner you make your claim, the easier it is to establish a connection to your military service.

 Getting VA Disability benefits will take them from someone who deserves them.
 FALSE This is a noble line of thinking, but it’s not true.
-There is no quota or maximum number of veterans who can receive VA disability benefits.
+There is no quota or the maximum number of veterans who can receive VA disability benefits.
 The VA also places veterans into Priority Groups based on the severity of their disability ratings, economic need, and other factors.
 The VA is there for all veterans, not just those who have the “greatest” need.
 You owe it to yourself and your family to receive the care and benefits you have earned.

 It’s too late to file a disability claim—I left active duty years ago!
 FALSE

 There is no timeline to file a disability claim for a service-connected disability.
 However, it’s much easier to file a claim shortly after leaving the military.
-This is because you need to establish a connection to your illness or injury and your military service.
+This is because you need to establish a connection between your illness or injury and your military service.
 This is easier when done shortly after leaving the military.
 However, some illnesses and injuries don’t occur until years after leaving military service.
-This is something that has received national attention in recent years as many veterans from the Korean and Vietnam War eras have been diagnosed with cancers and other medical conditions associated with Agent Orange exposure or related chemicals, or exposure to contaminated water at Camp Lejeune.
+This has received national attention in recent years as many veterans from the Korean and Vietnam War eras have been diagnosed with cancers and other medical conditions associated with Agent Orange exposure or related chemicals or exposure to contaminated water at Camp Lejeune.
 Other exposure hazards include mustard gas, asbestos, ionizing radiation, Project 112/SHAD (chemical tests to defend against biological and chemical weapons threats), and Radiogenic Risk Activities.
 You can learn more about these chemical exposures.
 In these cases, it can take years or even decades before symptoms occur.
 Remember, there is no time limit to file a claim!
 Here is an article from a veteran who filed VA disability claims several years after separating from active duty.

 I’m not eligible for VA Disability Compensation because I’m already receiving Social Security Disability Insurance (SSDI) (or disability through another program).
 FALSE

 I’m already receiving military retirement pay.
 VA Disability compensation will only reduce my retirement pay?
 Slightly Twisted TRUTH.
 This is another statement that is based on a partial truth, then twisted somewhat.
 Retirees with a VA disability rating of 40% or lower will have their military retirement pay reduced by the amount of disability compensation they receive from the VA.
 However, VA disability compensation is tax-free.
 So the net gain works in the veteran’s favor.
-Retirees with a VA disability rating of 50% or higher are eligible to receive Concurrent Retirement and Disability Payments (CRDP).
+Retirees with a VA disability rating of 50% or higher can receive Concurrent Retirement and Disability Payments (CRDP).
 CRDP awards veterans their full military retirement pay along with their full disability compensation payment.
 Military retirees with a disability rating may have their pay affected in other ways.
 The following article will give you more information regarding how VA disability compensation affects military retirement pay.

 Back pay will go back to the time I was injured.
-FALSE, No matter when you served, who you are, or what your injury is, back pay originates when you initially file for benefits.
+FALSE, No matter when you served, who you are, or your injury, back pay originates when you initially file for benefits.
 (As long as your claim does not close.)
 Now, some of you might say: “my buddy got it back when he was injured.”
 Well, he likely applied as a part of his discharge process.
 No two claims are alike; therefore, everyone gets connected at different times.

 Visit www.VADisabilityAdvocate.com or Call 702-209-5722 for your free consultation.